dyspop/responsysrest/README.rst

     client.create_profile_extension('CONTACTS_LIST')

-If you've used the defaults from the boilerplate config this creates a ``CONTACTS_LIST_pet`` profile extension table extending ``CONTACTS_LIST`` in a folder named ``___api-generated`` with no records and no non-default fields.
+If you’ve used the defaults from the boilerplate config this creates a ``CONTACTS_LIST_pet`` profile extension table extending ``CONTACTS_LIST`` in a folder named ``___api-generated`` with no records and no non-default fields.